evanx/redishub-legacy/README.md

 <br></b> Currently a multi-tenanted Redis instance.
 Later a multi-tenanted Redis Cluster, dedicated Redis instance, dedicated Redis Cluster, or disk-based implementation such as http://ssdb.io.

 <b>Why use a Redis database rather than SQL?
-<br></b> Redis is the most popular NoSQL database.
+<br></b> Redis is a popular and awesome NoSQL database.
+It's an in-memory database and so really fast.
 It supports abstract data structures which are well understood and pretty fundamental, e.g. sets, sorted sets, lists, hashes and geos.
+Having said that, I love SQL too and may use PostgreSQL for some transactional aspects of Redishub.

 <b>What about ACID?
 <br></b> Atomicity, consistency, isolation and durability is that offered by Redis or other back end engines.
 This is a trade-off sacrificing performance in favour of durability, e.g. potentially loosing a second's worth of transactions in the event a server crash, versus the heavy performance cost of a disk sync on every transaction.
 We wish to support highly durable transactions since this is an important use case e.g. to record financial transactions in ecommerce.
 However, I wish firstly to address back end requirements for content, gaming and analytics use cases.